nathanchen0/CIF_Junior_Nathan/README.md

 # Starting up a TBAG (Text Based Adventure Game)
 We started our first TBAG!
 This uses questions of some sort to make an adventure game.

-Mine is called "The Adventure of 0s and 1s" and it is a code related game with questions that the user will have to anwer.
+Mine is called "The Adventure of 0s and 1s" and it is a code related game with questions that the user will have to answer.